What Is a Program?

 Try different values and see how they change what happens.
 This is called experimenting — and it's exactly what real programmers do!

-If the turtle walks off the edge of the canvas, it just keeps going — you can always click ↺ Reset Canvas to bring it back to the center.
+If the turtle walks off the edge of the canvas, you can always reset to bring it back.
 You can never break the program, so experiment freely!

 Reading a Program

-Look at the program below and try to predict what the turtle will do before you click Run:
+Look at a program and try to predict what the turtle will do before you click Run:

 - Move Forward 80